We stayed at Phi Phi Village for five days and it was not

 and Mediterranean.
 It’s typical to see a double-decker boat pull up and every

-ended up diving one of the most incredible soft coral reefs in the world with
+ended up diving into one of the most incredible soft coral reefs in the world with

 our own personal guide and no one else to worry about.

-in the Caribbean imagine it 15 times bigger.
+in the Caribbean, imagine it is 15 times bigger.

 I was swimming past sea fans the size of tractor tires and over tube

-spectacular part of the coral landscapes was the soft coral.
+Beyond size, the soft coral was the most spectacular part of the coral landscapes.
 The highlighter

-green and purple corals popping out of every crevice and flourishing to huge
+green and purple corals popping out of every crevice and flourishing to enormous

-sizes, like the hard corals, was like seeing God’s watercolor masterpiece.
+sizes, like the hard corals, were like seeing God’s watercolor masterpiece.
 Often I had hovered over small outstretched

 arms of soft coral moving with the currents around Aruba, Granada, and the Turks and Caicos to name a few of my